NinCollin/minibord/README.md

-# moved
-the repository has been moved [off of github](http://tilde.town/~nincollin/gitredirect.html)

 # minibord
 A minimalistic PHP/MySQL bulletin-board thingy mostly worked on at night.
 Code may be messy due to lack of sleep.